yashahoo/yasha-RBR-tools/README.md

 Toolbox to read rbr pressure sensor data and calculate waves and sealevel variables Uses ocn toolbox to get waves which allows for pressure attenuation correction.

-** process_RBR_waves_sealevel_v9.m -- this is the main script used to do all the processing.
+** process_RBR_waves_sealevel.m -- this is the main script used to do all the processing.
 Must carefully edit all the settings in this m-file

 % This m-file reads raw .rsk file downloaded from RBR pressure sensors
 % using rsk-tools (downloadad from rbr website)